alexec/maven-vbox-plugin-example/README.md

     mvn vbox:stop

-A detail, but we need to let the plugin know when the VMs ready to use (much like the Cargo plugin).
+A detail, but we need to let the plugin know when the box is ready to use (much like the Cargo plugin).
 Add this line to Profile.xml:

     <ping url="socket://192.168.56.2:8080/"/>